scottstanfield/newmac/readme.md

 5. XCODE
 --------
+Note: for Mavericks, you can skip directly to step 6 since brew can now bootstrap the installation of the command line tools.
+We think that's triggered by the use of gcc or make.

 Note: for Mountain Lion, you may need to follow some extra steps.
 The version of XCode is now 4.4.
 Read this first: https://gist.github.com/1860902